Cerber927/ros2_ws_car/README.md

 ## 🔧Configuration

 ### 🔹Authority
-- Change the authority if needed.
+- Change the authority of the serial devices if needed.
 ```
 chmod a+x file_name
 ```
-- In our case we have `.sh` file to change authority.
+- In our case /dev/ttyACM0 is the Arduino Uno and /dev/i2c-1 is the imu.
 ```
+sudo chmod a+r /dev/ttyACM0
+sudo chmod a+w /dev/ttyACM0
+sudo chmod a+r /dev/i2c-1
-sudo ./add_r_w_4_devices.sh
+sudo chmod a+w /dev/i2c-1
 ```
 ### 🔹IMU BNO055
 - i2c package is needed to run the IMU node.